 ArtCenter fosters a “healthy fearlessness” into its program, so be ready for experimentation and risk here.
 You will enjoy small classes (8:1 student/faculty ratio!), talented and devoted faculty, and of course, hands-on opportunities to explore drawing, painting, photography, sculpture, and more.
 Check out ArtCenter’s online student gallery here.

 Graduates showcase their work in prestigious institutions across the world, including New York’s Museum of Modern Art and the Mori Art Museum in Tokyo.
 If you’re interested in Art Center, You will submit a portfolio that represents your talent and skills in the major you will choose and a video or audio essay.
-Check out the additional admission requirements here.

 The New School